Addysaurus/lang_modding/readme.md

 ### Thai

-Thai is transliterated with ISO 11940-1:1998, with modifications made only when needed to accompany the game being unable to render certain diacritics
+Thai is transliterated with ISO 11940-1:1998, with modifications made only when needed to accompany the game being unable to render certain diacritics.